avieha/Pokemon-Game/README.md

 -shortestpath- return a list of nodes of the shortest path -save- save a file of the graph in a Json form.. in this method we used the GSon library of google -load- load a saved Json file and create anew graph.  in this method we used the GSon library of google

+### pokemon game
+in the pokemon game you have a number og agents upon a dwg and there are also a number of pokemons in the edges

 ## Data Structure
 We decide to write this project using 3 Hasmaps.
 1 for the nodes and 2 for the edges. the first hasmap of the edges is used to keep all the edges that come out